GenomicsAotearoa/hts_workshop_mpi/level2/04-working-with-illumina-data.md

 >
 > Think about what the per base sequence content of a library that has not had adapters removed would look like.
 How could you go about detecting whether or not adapters your present at the start of your sequences if;
 >
-> 1. You know what adapaters were used in your sequencing experiment? (i.e. the sequencing centre has told you what preparation method was used)
+> 1. You know what adapters were used in your sequencing experiment? (i.e. the sequencing centre has told you what preparation method was used)
 > 2. You *do not* know what adapters were used in your sequencing experiment? (i.e. you know that some preparation was performed, but the sequencing centre has not revealed the information to you)
 >
 > Try to formulate your answers in terms only of tools used in this workshop, or the previous Level 1 training.